don/BluetoothSerial/README.md

 - __success__: Success callback function, invoked when device connected.
 - __failure__: Error callback function, invoked when device is NOT connected.
+- __macAddress__: Identifier of the remote device, if not specified the identifier of the last connect or connectInsecure is used. [optional]

 ### Quick Example